mrglaster/CROC-Java-Course/HomeWork_1/README.md

    ### Homework №1

    Write a program that displays numbers from 1 to 100.
    Instead of numbers that are multiples of three, the program should display the word "Fizz", and instead of multiples of five, the word "Buzz".
-   If the number is a multiple of both 3 and 5, then the program should display the word "FizzBuzz"
+   If the number is a multiple of both 3 and 5, then the program should display "Fizz" and "Buzz" combined, the word "FizzBuzz"